-LEARNING OUTCOMES: Students will demonstrate that they (1) understand core Christian moral convictions, vision, values, virtues that are central to the Christian world view; (2) have learned the basic skills of critical moral description, analysis, and ethical reasoning; (3) understand and can assess different ethical views and assumptions besides their own; (4) have gained competence in teaching Christian ethics in their own particular social contexts and in articulating their moral convictions in the public realm in conversations with others; (5) have learned how to identify and apply core Christian vision, values, and virtues to major contemporary ethical issues; (6) have begun to construct a ministerial ethic for their vocational calling to serve with Cru.

-COURSE FORMAT: This class meets in person from January 7th-January 11th for a total of 20 hours of classroom instruction for lecture and discussion.

-REQUIRED READING: Approximately 425 pp. of required reading.
+- LEARNING OUTCOMES: Students will demonstrate that they (1) understand core Christian moral convictions, vision, values, virtues that are central to the Christian world view; (2) have learned the basic skills of critical moral description, analysis, and ethical reasoning; (3) understand and can assess different ethical views and assumptions besides their own; (4) have gained competence in teaching Christian ethics in their own particular social contexts and in articulating their moral convictions in the public realm in conversations with others; (5) have learned how to identify and apply core Christian vision, values, and virtues to major contemporary ethical issues; (6) have begun to construct a ministerial ethic for their vocational calling to serve with Cru. - COURSE FORMAT: This class meets in person from September 9th, 2019-September 13th, 2019 for four hours per day.
+This totals 20 hours of classroom lecture and discussion.
+You are required to do some pre-reading and finish all assigned reading by September 27th (Midnight PST). - REQUIRED READING: Approximately 425 pp. of required reading.
+The more reading that you can do prior to class, the more beneficial class will be.
+You are required to read Bonhoeffer's Black Jesus and write a précis on the book by the start of class on September 9th, 2019 (see précis assignment below).
+During the dates of September 8th-September 12th you will have nightly short articles assigned and will be required to write a short quiz on the assigned reading the next day at the beginning of each class (see reading schedule and quiz assignment below).
+You may read these articles ahead of class if you want to prepare early.